A Critical Component of Cybersecurity: Phishing securityOrhan Sari

-Phishing security comprises the measures like people, processes and technologies that are designed to protect systems, networks and data from phishing attacks.
-Strong phishing security measures reduce the risk of phishing attacks and protect organisations and individuals from the unauthorised exploitation of systems, networks and technologies.
+Phishing security is impartant due to the evolving nature of phishing attacks.
+Therefore, phishing security measures towards people, processes and technologies that are designed to protect systems, networks and data from phishing attacks are vital for businesses today!
+Strong phishing security tools reduce the risk of phishing attacks and protect organisations and individuals from the unauthorised exploitation of systems, networks and technologies.

-According to IBM 2016 Cost of Data Breach Study,1 consolidated total cost of a data breach grew from $3.8 million to $4 million cybersecurity, and average data breach cost is $158 per stolen record.
+According to IBM 2020 Cost of Data Breach Study,2 total cost of a data breach averaged $3.86

 Cyber attacks are evolving at a very aggressive pace as cybercriminals intelligently utilise the opportunity of being anonymous and spontaneous.
 They are developing new ways of assault every single day.
 They target an individual or an organisation to initiate a phishing attack.
 Thus companies especially should start to prepare for a possible cyber attack against the risk of data losses and system breaches.